daisygunn/grow-restaurant/README.md

 18. As a user I can edit my customer information so that I can make sure my details are up to date for any future communication with the restaurant.

 ### Scope
-In order to acheive the desired user & business goals the following features will be included in this release:
+In order to achieve the desired user & business goals, the following features will be included in this release:

 - Responsive navbar that will navigate to the various pages throughout the site
 - Landing page with brief information about the restaurant and links to the menu and reservations page
 - Menus page, with links to food & drinks menu respectively
-- Reservations page, with booking form to enquire with the restaurant
+- Reservations page, with a booking form to enquire with the restaurant
-- Manage reservations page, where logged in users are able to edit/delete exisiting reservations they have.
+- Manage reservations page, where logged in users can edit/delete existing reservations they have.
 - Update details page, for logged in users to update their details which in turn updates the customer model.
 - Register/login feature
 - Contact form

 ### Structure
-This website has been designed with simplicity in mind, each page only has key information on it so that the user is able to find what they want quickly without having to read through unnessecary things.
-I have seperated out each key feature to really highlight their functionality to the user.
+This website has been designed with simplicity in mind, each page only has key information on it so that the user can find what they want quickly without having to read through unnecessary things.
+I have separated each key feature to highlight its functionality to the user.

 The website is made of three apps: